piallai/glove/README.md

 To enable the management of boost containers, the macro <code>GLOVE_ENABLE_BOOST</code> must be defined.

+To enable table view for widget data of type double containers, the macro <code>GLOVE_WIDGET_DATA_CONTAINER_TABLE</code> must be defined.

 To enable use of glove application [GlvApp](/doc/readme/App/GlvApp.md) across shared libraries, <code>GLOVE_APP_SHARED</code> and <code>GLOVE_APP_SHARED_EXPORT</code> must be defined.
 The latter to be defined in the shared library.